 I can’t think of any other airport I’ve flown through that has a rooftop pool, let alone an airport with a rooftop pool AND a view across the runaway!

 After being cooped up in an airplane, no matter what class you fly, taking a swim helps you stretch out your tired muscles and just relax.
+Plus some workout.
 I found it a great way to head off jet lag (thankfully not too bad after travelling from Melbourne) and with a fruity cocktail in hand from the bar, only a few steps from the pool, it helped ease myself into holiday mode.
+Plus thanks to a couple of private swimming lessons in Toronto I managed get most of it.

 Access to the pool is free for transit passengers staying at the Ambassador Transit Hotel, but day passes can be purchases to access the pool; so there’s no excuse not to remember to pack your bathers in your carry-on!